BBC Radio Sussex: BBC Southern Counties Radio (1994–2009)

 In 1994, BBC Radio Sussex merged with a later arrival, BBC Radio Surrey, to form BBC Southern Counties Radio.
 At first it ran a single all-talk schedule across Sussex and Surrey.
 However, in September 1997, two dedicated breakfast shows were introduced, one for Brighton and Hove on the 95.3 FM frequency and another for the remainder of Sussex.
 The separate breakfast show for Brighton and Hove was discontinued in April 2006.

 BBC Sussex (2009–2020)

 In March 2009, the county name returned to the radio station name when BBC Sussex became the new name for BBC Southern Counties Radio across Sussex.
 BBC Sussex and its sister station BBC Surrey continue effectively to operate as one station, with no change in management or infrastructure from its predecessor.

-On 3 January 2018, BBC Radio Sussex stopped transmitting on 1161 kHz and 1485 kHz medium wave.
+On 3 January 2018, BBC Sussex stopped transmitting on 1161 kHz and 1485 kHz medium wave.